HeavyGL/heavygl-jni/.github/README.md

 > [!TIP]
 > Please, before using **HeavyGL**, we (The HeavyGL developers) strongly recommend reading the wiki (https://github.com/HeavyGL/heavygl/wiki).
 > Otherwise, try to follow some kind of tutorial.

+## What's HeavyGL JNI
+**JNI** stands for *Java Native Interface*, basically, a Java API that allows you to use low-level dlls in your project.
+Which can make rendering faster.
+Such as what HeavyGL does.

+## Is HeavyGL really that *Heavy*?
+No 😭